 No part of the device shall continue to burn after removal from the flame.

-Testing shall be done in accordance with 8.15
+Testing shall be done in accordance with 8.15.

 The device is not required to meet the other requirements of this standard after being subjected to this test.